 You don’t even have to inform them that your old phone number no longer works.

 You may have a contractual obligation to provide an updated phone number to certain lenders (mortgage lenders, auto lenders, etc.).

 But you don’t have to give your number to your first cousin, three times removed, or your ex-best friend’s boyfriend’s brother.

-Who Do I NEED to Notify That I have a New Phone Number?
+Who Do You NEED to Notify That You have a New Phone Number?